2 year old attacks his big brother

 I need help.
 No amount of distraction or guidance will stop my 2 year old from violently attacking his brother every single day, especially while making

 dinner.
 I've tried all the tricks posted on this page and others.
 Tonight he was throwing cans at him, that I asked him to stack as an activity.

 They can't always help me cook, but tonight I tried that tactic and he just kept hitting him.
 I've had to resort to blocking him in his bedroom

 while the older one and I finished prepping.

 It sounds like your two year old is at the end of his rope by that time of day, and he can't regulate himself.
 Your idea of giving him cans to stack is great, and his throwing them shows us that distraction won't cut it.
 He can't "occupy" himself.

-I wonder if it would help to do some preventive maintenance an hour before you need to start prepping dinner?
+I think it would help if you could do some preventive maintenance starting an hour before you need to start prepping dinner.
 In other words, get your older boy occupied with something he likes to do, and then spend one-on-one time with your two year old.
 Get him laughing with some roughhousing, which will help him feel more connected and less stressed.
 And do some snuggling to help him feel connected.
-That might replenish his internal resources so that he can hold it together during dinner prep.
+That will replenish his internal resources so that he can hold it together during dinner prep.